sunilemanjee/Elastic-AI-Infused-Property-Search/README.md

 ### Azure OpenAI Setup
 1. Create an Azure OpenAI resource
 2. Get your API key and endpoint
-3. Update `azure.env` with your credentials:
+3. Update `setenv.sh` with your credentials:
 ```
 AZURE_OPENAI_ENDPOINT=your_endpoint
 AZURE_OPENAI_API_KEY=your_key